kingjin94/enhanced_simulation/README.md

 Run with the real robot
 ----------
 One needs the Panda robot by Franka Emika with a FCI license and a Intel RealSense D435 to run this demo.
-Drivers for the Intel camera must be installed on the PC the camera is connected to.
+Drivers for the Intel camera must be installed on the PC the camera is connected to (see https://github.com/IntelRealSense/librealsense).
 FCI is assumed to be running on a dedicated second PC running a real-time capable Linux.

 Now build the docker container under install/realRobot/ or install all the packages and their dependencies in your main PC's catkin_ws.
 If FCI runs on a second PC it needs panda_moveit_control_only installed locally and the ROS network must be established between the main PC and the FCI host (run the docker container with --net=host and --priviledged to interface the other PC and realsense camera via USB).
 Then the demo should be startable with the lauchscripts real_robot_explorer/setupExplorer.launch and real_robot_explorer/randomExplorer.launch.
 You may want to callibrate the camera <-> hand offset with real_robot_explorer/calibrate.launch beforehand.
 Also make sure that the main PC can ssh into the one running FCI such that the local controller from panda_moveit_control_only can be restarted remotely.